Cratecode/cli/README.md

 ## Uploading Units

 To upload a unit use the `npx cratecode upload path/to/manifest.json` command.
+You'll need an API key, which you can get at https://cratecode.com/account (`API` tab).

 ### Creating Lessons/Units